mfouilleul/mysql-benchbox/README.md

 # About

 BenchBox allows you to automize, archive and visualize your MySQL benchmarks did with SysBench (oltp tests).
-It is composed by a set of Perl scripts and a Web Interface.
+It is composed by a set of Perl scripts ("backend") and a Web Interface.
 The SysBench versions currently supported by BenchBox are 0.4x and 0.5.

 ![Charts](https://raw.githubusercontent.com/mfouilleul/BenchBox/master/screenshots/2.png)